I appreciate you checking out my totally honest Click Clone Cash review!

 It’s not the first time I’ve come across such a ridiculously hyped up and costly web hosting scam either.

-Read my ‘700 Profit Club’ review to see how these things will truly rip you off.
+Read my ‘700 Profit Club’ review to see how these schemes will truly rip you off.

-The ‘CCC’ program is geared towards those wanting to make a TON of money online quickly without lifting a finger and breaking a sweat.
+‘CCC’ is geared towards those wanting to make a ton of money online quickly without lifting a finger and breaking a sweat.

-It’s the type of system that’s been designed as an easy way for both naive people and digital marketing newbies to get lured in by Josh’s/Tim’s lying tongue.
+It’s the type of system that’s been designed as an easy way for naive newbies to get lured in by Josh’s/Tim’s lying tongue.

 Well, there are a number of red flags making the scam really transparent.

-I’m gonna quickly run you through some of the danger signs – helping you to become better prepared for the next string of scams you come across.
+So below, I’m gonna quickly run you through some of the danger signs – helping you to become better prepared for the next string of scams you come across.

-When it comes to the system sales page, you’re gonna have the idea of sporty supercars, private jets, and also luxury yachts rammed down your throat.
+When it comes to the system sales page, you’re gonna have the idea of supercars, jets, and also luxury yachts rammed down your throat.

 This is pretty much standard with online scams.